Trustworthy Representation Learning via Information Funnels and Bottlenecks: Conditional Privacy-Funnel with Side-Information

 \subsection{Lagrangian Formulation}

 We capture the three aims of CPFSI via information-theoretic quantities.
-Specifically, we measure the invariance of the representation $\z$ w.r.t.\ the sensitive attribute $\s$ via $\I{s;z}$, its faithfulness regarding the covariates $\x$ via $\I{x;z|s}$, and its utility for the downstream task via $\I{y;z|s}$, respectively, where we condition on $\s$ to avoid conflict with the aim for invariance.
-With this, the Lagrangian formulation of the multi-objective optimization problem can be stated as follows: \begin{definition}[CPFSI] In the setting of Fig.~\ref{fig:pgm}, the Conditional Privacy-Funnel with Side-Information (CPFSI) Lagrangian problem is
+Specifically, we measure the invariance of the representation $\z$ w.r.t.\ the sensitive attribute $\s$ via $\I{s;z}$, its fidelity regarding the covariates $\x$ via $\I{x;z|s}$, and its utility for the downstream task via $\I{y;z|s}$, respectively, where we condition on $\s$ to avoid conflict with the aim for invariance.
+With this, the Lagrangian formulation of the multi-objective optimization problem can be stated as follows: